elephantscale/es-training-new/ai-for-kids/slides/About-AI-for-Kids.md

 ## Pre-requisites and Expectations

- * Basic Python knowledge is assumed
+ * No knowledge is assumed

- * Have a Python development environment
+ * Learning will be computer-based

      - We will set this up in class